AnCh7/documentation/machine-learning/fastai/fastbook.md

 -  `error_rate`tells you what percentage of images in the validation set are being classified incorrectly.
 -  `accuracy` (which is just `1.0 - error_rate`)

+---

+*Fine-tuning* - A transfer learning technique that updates the parameters of a pretrained model by training for additional epochs using a different task from that used for pretraining:

+1. Use one epoch to fit just those parts of the model necessary to get the new random head to work correctly with your dataset.
+2. Use the number of epochs requested when calling the method to fit the entire model, updating the weights of the later layers (especially the head) faster than the earlier layers (which, as we’ll see, generally don’t require many changes from the pretrained weights).

+The *head* of a model is the part that is newly added to be specific to the new dataset.
+An *epoch* is one complete pass through the dataset.

+---

 *Machine learning* is a discipline in which we define a program not by writing it entirely ourselves, but by learning from data.

 *Deep learning* is a specialty within machine learning that uses *neural networks* with multiple *layers*.